hwdsl2/docker-tts/README.md

     -d hwdsl2/kokoro-server
 ```

-**Important:** This image requires **more than 1 GB of available RAM** due to the PyTorch runtime and Kokoro model.
-Systems with only 1 GB of total RAM are not supported.
+**Important:** This image requires at least 1.5 GB of available RAM due to the PyTorch runtime and Kokoro model.
+Systems with 1 GB or less of total RAM are not supported.

 **Note:** For internet-facing deployments, using a [reverse proxy](#using-a-reverse-proxy) to add HTTPS is **strongly recommended**.
 In that case, also replace `-p 8880:8880` with `-p 127.0.0.1:8880:8880` in the `docker run` command above, to prevent direct access to the unencrypted port.
 Set `KOKORO_API_KEY` in your `env` file when the server is accessible from the public internet.